melles1991/usecuewebsite/_posts/2019-12-19-no-code-platforms.md

 ## No-code platforms for developers

 Because most designers rather have a developer build their website then them doing it on a no-code platform, no-code platforms are more of a tool for (inexperienced) developers.
 I think a tool like Webflow could be just that.
 However, I think it might be smarter for developers to learn HTML and CSS than to learn how to work with Webflow, because in the end code will always beat no-code.
 To illustrate this, I have built a website in the browser during my talk at JekyllConf2019.
 It included version control (git), a form builder and a CMS.
 I did the whole thing live in under 20 minutes.
 You can check it out at the [JekyllConf website](https://jekyllconf.com/).
 Can those development times be beaten with browser-based no-code tools (like Webflow)?
 I think not.

+## Conclusion

+There is not really a good market fit for no-code platforms.
+Designer want to focus on designing and developers are slower and produce worse results with no-code platforms.
+The only fit would be do-it-yourself projects.
+However, we should not take those DIY projects too seriously as developers.
+A gardner is not very concerned about people gardening 'on their own', so neither should we.
+We need to see these DIY projects in the right perspective.
+It defines a mature(d) and professional field of work.